We lived, traveled, and worked full-time in our RV for over eight years! Here are your questions on RV Living answered.

 Absolutely!
 Plus you can do it long term too!
 We did it for 8 years with our 4 kids.
 The community of people living full time in an RV is growing like crazy.
 People are looking for the freedom and love the idea of traveling the country.
 Read on to see if full time camping life is for you!

 The answer really varies depending on how you want to travel in your RV.
 If you plan to stay put for long stretches go as big as you can.
 If you want to travel a lot and visit National and State Parks something smaller makes more sense.

-We cover more of this in our post.
+We cover more of this in our post see keep reading to find out!

-How much does it cost to live in an RV full time?
+How much does it cost to buy an RV, and what are the ongoing expenses?

-This will vary depending on how you want to travel.
+On going expenses of RV living will vary depending on how you want to travel and live.
 If your goal is to get out and see and do a lot it is going to cost more versus if your goal is to stay in one place and save money.
 For us we have spend between $5,000 – $10,000 a month.